Anshukumar123975/REACT-FORM/README.md

 # REACR-FORM

-A FORM MADE WITH REACT, TAILWIND AND VITE
+A FORM MADE WITH REACT, TAILWIND AND VITE.

 Currently, two official plugins are available: